Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Extension to bending rigidities

 \subsection{Closed-form expression for bending rigidity tensor}

-The microscopic expression for the bending rigidity tensor of 2D materials can be obtained by connecting the equations of motion for bending waves derived from the lattice-dynamical theory and the Kirchhoff plate theory, i.e. Eqs.~\eqref{eq:bend_eq_of_motion} and \eqref{eq:dispersion_ZA}.
+The microscopic expression for the bending rigidity tensor of 2D materials can be obtained by connecting the equations of motion for bending waves derived from the Kirchhoff plate theory and the lattice-dynamical theory, i.e. Eqs.~\eqref{eq:eq_motion_bend_wave} and \eqref{eq:dispersion_ZA}.
 By introducing the 2D mass density $\rho^{}_{2D}=M/A$ with the primitive unit cell area $A$, we can obtain

 In addition, using Eq.~\eqref{eq:bend_rigidity_quantity} we define the unsymmetrized bending rigidity tensor as